-Fraud Prevention Plans and Special Investigations Units FAQs
+FAQs: Fraud Prevention Plans and Special Investigations Units (SIUs)

-How does the insurer demonstrate that the Special Investigations Unit is separate from Claims and Underwriting functions?
+How does the insurer demonstrate that an SIU is separate from Claims and Underwriting functions?

-Besides establishing an SIU, what other provisions must be included in Fraud Prevention Plans?
+Besides an SIU, what other provisions must be included in Fraud Prevention Plans?

 Are insurers required to develop a Fraud Detection and Procedures Manual?

-What details are required to be provided regarding the staffing of a Special Investigations Unit?
+What details are required to be provided regarding the staffing of an SIU?

 Is there a requirement for an SIU to include a minimum number of investigators?